 When Is the Best Time

-For your trip planning, please check my monthly puffin and weather overview with details for spring and summer for the Isle of Lunga below.
+There is an estimated 4.500 puffins on Lunga during the peak season, and they stay on this island until the beginning of August.
+Please check my monthly puffin and weather overview for your trip planning with details for spring and summer for the Isle of Lunga below.

 Puffin Sightings | Lunga Island

 Late spring and early summer is the best time to visit Lunga.
-You spot a huge number of these cute puffins close.
+You spot a vast number of these cute puffins close.
 Regarding the weather I recommend May and June which frequently experience pleasant weather.

-Hurry up if you like to watch these cute birds as they stay on the island only until early August.
-Sometimes slightly longer.
-I wouldn't risk visiting later than in the early days of August if at all.
+Hurry up if you like to watch these cute birds as they stay on the island only until early August only.
+Sometimes slightly longer, but.
+I wouldn't risk visiting later than in the early days of August.

 No puffins are on the island during these months, from autumn until early spring.

 I went to Lunga at the end of June, and besides puffins, I saw chicks from the guillemot, razorbill, and shag.
-The puffin chicks are hiding in the burrows, and you may encounter them only when they leave the nest.
+The puffin chicks hide in the burrows, and you may only encounter them when they leave the nest.

 Weather from May - July

-May and June are the driest months of the year, increasing rainfall in July though still less precipitation than the rest of the year.
-The average day temperature is 14°C and can top 20°C on sunny days as well.
+May and June are the driest months of the year, with increasing rainfall in July though still less precipitation than the rest of the year.
+The average day temperature is 14°C and tops 20°C on sunny days.
 A windproof jacket and a fleece pullover are recommended for the boat tour.
 On windy days, the sea is rough and choppy.
-The island is open for the elements so be prepared.
+The island is open to the elements, so be prepared.

 Best Months to Visit